0alfred00/0alfred00/README.md

 - 🔭 I’m currently working on **improving my javascript skills**

-- 👯 I’m looking to collaborate on **an AI tool featuring advanced prompt enigneering**
+- 👯 I’m looking to collaborate on **an AI tool featuring advanced prompt engineering**

 - 📫 How to reach me **seeliger.alfred@gmail.com**